Best Laptop Docking Station of 2021

 The port types metric looks at both how the dock is connected to the laptop and what ports are housed in the dock itself.
 Connections to the laptop will be made with one of three cables, either USB 3.0, USB-C, or a Thunderbolt 3.
 While Thunderbolt 3 and USB-C ports are physically identical, the latter does not necessarily meet the performance standard set by the prior.
 Once the connection port is established, consider what peripheral devices will be connected to the dock.
 These devices could be anything from a printer to a couple of monitors or even a headset for video conferencing.
 Knowing at least some of the devices that will be used will make the specs discussed below much more valuable to the reader.

-If one's laptop and peripheries are both fairly modern, then the CalDigit TS3 Plus Thunderbolt 3 Dock is a great choice because Thunderbolt ports offer great bandwidth, as will be shown in the displays metric discussion below.
-Alternately, if one's laptop lacks a Thunderbolt port, the StarTech.com Triple Monitor USB 3.0 Docking Station connects via a USB-A 3.0 port.
+If your laptop and peripheries are fairly modern, then the CalDigit TS3 Plus Thunderbolt 3 Dock is a great choice.
+Thunderbolt ports offer great bandwidth, as will be shown in the displays metric discussion below.
+Alternately, if your laptop lacks a Thunderbolt port, the StarTech.com Triple Monitor USB 3.0 Docking Station connects via a USB-A 3.0 port.
 Both the CalDigit and the StarTech house a wide range of common ports, including USB ports, headset input, Ethernet, and HDMI, to name just a few.

 Photographers and videographers will be happy to know that many docks have SD card readers for uploading visual media.
 As SD cards are rarely left in the dock when not actively being used, we preferred models such as the CalDigit TS3 Plus and the Kensington Thunderbolt 3 SD5300t that have located this port on the front of the dock as it provides easy access.